MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/set-up-environment.md

 # Get started: Prep Windows for containers

-In this quickstart, you see various approaches to building a container-ready environment on Windows and Windows Server.
+In this quickstart, you see various approaches for building a container-ready environment on Windows and Windows Server.
 You also install a container runtime.

 Containers provide a lightweight, isolated environment that makes apps easier to develop, deploy, and manage.
 Before you can use a container, you need to set up an appropriate runtime.